Home

 There is really only one main highway in Crete and this is the E45 which runs along its width from Kastelli Kissamos in the west to Sitia in the east.
 Commonly known as the New National Road, it is not a true motorway that you might be used to in the UK, Europe or North America for example.

 In places it has multiple lanes, hard shoulders and a central barrier, but not along its entire length.
 Often it will appear like a regular road with one lane, no central barrier and regular junctions and crossroads.
-It also hosts many fruit and vegetables stalls along the route.
+When driving in Crete you can also shop along the National Road, particularly between Heraklion and Rethymnon.
+It hosts many fruit and vegetables stalls along the route.
 You can stop and stock up with cheap locally grown produce.

-Speed limits can vary too, from 100km/h in some parts and 90km/h in others.
+The Crete driving speed limit can vary too, from 100km/h in some parts and 90km/h in others.
 Speed limits are further reduced in built up areas it passes through, or where there are junctions joining the main highway.
+So you need your wits about you when driving in Crete.

 Generally this is a good road and is rarely busy.
 We've only seen congestion on the approach to Heraklion from the east, and the area where the road is being upgraded east of the town.

-In towns, roads will often have no pavements, so expect pedestrians to vie for space.
+Driving in Crete in towns can be different.
+In towns and villages roads will often have no pavements, so expect pedestrians to vie for space.

 Cretans are generally good at ignoring road signs and speed restrictions.
 The double solid white line in the centre of the road prohibiting overtaking is frequently ignored, so don't rely on it as an indication that nothing will be heading at you on your side of the road when approaching hills and bends.

-Speed limits are indicated by road signs, but be careful because signs are often obscured by vegetation - and not seeing them is no defence.
+The Crete driving speed limit is indicated by road signs, but be careful when driving in Crete because signs are often obscured by vegetation - and not seeing them is no defense.

 • 50km/h (30mph) is the maximum in cities and built up areas